 Crohn's disease is a chronic inflammatory bowel disease.
 It runs, luckily, in batches.
 This means that phases of the disease alternate again and again with phases of "quasi-health".
 These healthy phases are intentionally quoted here, as this disease is currently incurable and can only be controlled by strong medications.

 The medis in moderate to severe gradients are pretty crazy.
 The so-called biologicals are extremely expensive (protein) molecules obtained with a great deal of laboratory voodoo and comparable to chemotherapies.
 Side effects, of course, included.

-At the moment, I am injecting Adalimumab (Humira, or Hyrimoz, a biosimilar to Humira) every 14 days on Fridays, after Vedoluzimab (Entyvio) unfortunately did not work after more than two years.
+At the moment I inject every 14 days Friday Adalimumab (Humira, respectively Hyrimoz, a biosimilar to Humira), after Vedoluzimab (Entyvio) Unfortunately it did not work after more than two years.
 The first two or three days after the injection I am weak and weakened, prone to headaches and circulatory problems.
 As I said, every two weeks is the rhythm.
 For me, this means that I can really only enjoy every possible second weekend.
 If I get over it, my body will directly acknowledge headaches, dizziness, sweats and circulatory problems that are in it.